gorenje/rippenstein/works/horrorscope.md

 *Danger:* Predicting the future is not about being right tomorrow, it's about convincing someone today.

+## Interested?

+Thanks to [ChatGPT](https://chat.openai.com/chat), an investment opportunity has opened:

+> Dear Investors,

+> We are excited to introduce DarkHorizons, a new venture that combines the ancient art of astrology with the thrilling world of horror.
+Our team of skilled writers will create daily, weekly, and monthly HorrorScopes for all 12 astrological signs, infusing each prediction with a touch of the supernatural and the terrifying.

+> Our unique approach to horoscopes will set us apart from the competition and appeal to a wide audience of horror fans and astrology enthusiasts alike.
+We plan to distribute our HorrorScopes through a combination of online platforms, including our own website and social media channels, as well as through partnerships with popular horror websites and magazines.

+> We are seeking funding to support the development and launch of our company.
+Our team has extensive experience in astrology, writing, and the horror genre, and we are confident in our ability to create a successful and profitable business.
+We have outlined a detailed business plan and budget, which is included in the attached documents.

+> We appreciate your consideration and look forward to the opportunity to discuss our proposal further.

+> Sincerely,<br>
+> Gregorius Rippenstein<br>
+> Founder, DarkHorizons Pty.
+Ltd.

 <script type="text/javascript">
 var add0 = function(r){ return (r < 10 ?
 "0" : "") + r; }